monkstone/monkstone.github.com/_posts/2016-02-13-gicentre_utils.md

 keywords: library, gicentre, chart, JRubyArt
 ---

 Here is an example sketch by Jo Wood, that has been refactored for [JRubyArt][jruby_art].
-Install the gicentreUtils library from the processing-3.0.1 ide.
+Install the [gicentreUtils][gicentre] library from the processing-3.0.1 ide.
+Demonstrated in this sketch, is how to specify utf-8 encoding and frozen string pragma, getting ready for JRuby-9.1.0.0.
+Also note that instead of using the egregious java get/set pragma eg `setBarGap` etc in ruby we can use the much nicer `bar_gap =` to set values, _and use snake case_ see setup.

 ### bar_chart.rb ###

 {% highlight ruby %}
+# encoding: utf-8
+# frozen_string_literal: true
+load_library :gicentreUtils
+include_package 'org.gicentre.utils.stat' # For chart classes.

+# Demonstrates the use of the BarChart class to draw simple bar charts.
+# Version 1.3, 6th February, 2016.
+# Author Jo Wood, giCentre.
+Translated to JRubyArt by Martin Prout

+# --------------------- Sketch-wide variables ----------------------
+attr_reader :bar_chart, :title_font, :small_font

+# ------------------------ Initialisation --------------------------
+LEGEND = 'Gross domestic product measured in inflation-corrected $US'.freeze TITLE = 'Income per person, United Kingdom'.freeze

 def settings
   size(800, 300)
   smooth 8